Infinitely Many New Pages from the Mexican Codex Borgia

 The history of the last 500 years as foretold by the indigenous people of Mesoamerica (not really) ☄️

 This is a follow-up post (of sorts) to Common Tech Jobs Described as Cabals of Mesoamerican Wizards.
-It contains a lot of images, so you may want to click the title and read it in the browser.
+It contains a lot of images.

 Forget its name, which refers to some Italian cardinal who owned it for a while — the Codex Borgia is one of the very few books in the world that was made with no European or even Eurasian influence.
 It was created in what is now Mexico in the early 16th century, before the Spanish invaded the area.
 We don’t know which of the many peoples of Mesoamerica made it: perhaps the Tlaxcalans, perhaps the Mixtecs.